Veeeetzzzz/pest-control-management-system/README.md

 ## To do

-Implement Azure SSO logic via components/auth/config.js
+Implement Navbar/redirect to Role based view

 ## Getting Started